GravityPDF/gravity-pdf/README.txt

 == Upgrade Notice ==

 = 4.0 =
 **WARNING**: This major release is not 100% backwards compatibile with v3.
-[Review our upgrade guide](https://gpdfv4.xyz/documentation/v4/v3-to-v4-migration/) AND **DO A FULL BACKUP** before proceeding with the update.
+[Review our upgrade guide](https://gravitypdf.com/documentation/v4/v3-to-v4-migration/) AND **do a full backup** before proceeding with the update.